 Additional Recipe Ideas

 - Peel the avocado and discard the pit.
-Place it in a food processor or high-speed blender, along with the banana, coconut cream, maple syrup, carob powder, vanilla, and sea salt.
+Place it in a food processor or high-speed blender, along with the banana, coconut cream, sweetener, carob powder, vanilla, and sea salt.

 - Process the mixture until it is smooth.
 Spoon the mousse into two cups, and garnish them with coconut cream and carob chips.
 Serve immediately or keep refrigerated.